 Never Make Food Choices Off-Limits

-Restricting foods can also cause eating disorders, bulimia, or make them feel guilty if they consume it.
-Plus when your teenager gets a job, you will likely discover them sneaking around you to get there fix.
-They will find a way to get the foods that you consider off-limits whether it is at school, from a friend, or they will purchase it themselves when they have money.
+Restricting foods can also cause eating disorders, bulimia, or make them feel guilty if they consume them.
+Plus when your teenager gets a job, you will likely discover them sneaking around you to get their fix.
+They will find a way to get the foods that you consider off-limits whether it is at school, from a friend, or they will purchase them themselves when they have money.

 Keep Healthy Food Choices Readily Available